Sniffin3083/project-zohar/README.md

 This app is developed using React and Javascipt to help distinguish from the different components.
 I also used the Node Package Manager to help with the frontend of the website.
 Finally, localstorage is used to store everything that the user has clicked on.
 It is a very simple app with very simple code.

+## Inspiration

+I have many inspirations for this project but one big one is a similar project to this one but only covers Xenoblade Chronicles 2.
+Check it out here: https://r52.github.io/xc2-checklist/ repo: https://github.com/r52/xc2-checklist

 # Conclusion

 I hope that you enjoy using this I have some plans for updates in the future and I hope I can release them soon! :)